 This project provides care coordination and vouchers to purchase treatment and support services for adults transitioning from Florida Assertive Community Treatment (FACT) teams, acute crisis services, and institutional settings to independent community living; and individuals experiencing homelessness, at risk for homelessness, or receiving care coordination services.
 Vouchers may also be utilized to assist eligible individuals maintain their current level of care by achieving residential stability.
-The transitional vouchers will provide temporary financial assistance and facilitate individuals' ability to live independently in the community with treatment and support services based on need and choices, help individuals to build a support system to improve their community involvement and overall quality of life, and increase self-determination in their treatment and support service selection.
-This assistance will also help individuals sustain their independence, recovery, and overall well-being
+The Transitional Voucher project is a flexible, consumer-directed voucher system designed to bridge the gap for persons with behavioral health disorders as they transition from acute or more restrictive levels of care to lower levels of care.
+The intent of this project is to enable individuals to live independently in the community with treatment and support services based on need and choice and build a support system to sustain their independence, recovery, and overall well-being.